httpland/http-conditional-requests/README.md

 # http-conditional-requests

-HTTP Conditional Request middleware for standard `Request` and `Response`.
+HTTP Conditional Request middleware for Fetch API.

 ## What